Financial Samurai

 Bull markets last on average about 97 months (8 years) each and gain an average of 440 points in the Standard & Poor’s 500 stock index.
 By comparison bear markets since the 1930s have an average duration of only 18 months (1.5 years) and an average loss in value of about 40 percent.

-As the bear market is here again in 2022, we must be OK with no longer making money.
-We must also accept no longer making as much money in our businesses and in our jobs.
+In a bear market, we must also accept no longer making as much money in our businesses and in our jobs.
 This acceptance will help with your mental health.
+Two years is the amount of time you need to tell yourself to withstand hardship.

 Related: How Much Investment Risk To Take In Retirement